CZ-NIC/mininterface/docs/Validation.md

     test: Annotated[str, Tag(validation=not_empty)] = "hello"
 ```

-Why we used it in an Annotated statement?
-To preserve the date type.
+Why did we use it inside an `Annotated` statement?
+To preserve the data type.

 ::: mininterface.validators